kleros/gtcr-subgraph/README.md

 ## Deployment to a personal account

 To deploy to your own instance on a testnet, modify the script to use your own subgraph instance.
-For example, change `deploy:xdai` to `graph deploy --product hosted-service <your-username>/curate-xdai`.
+For example, change `deploy:gnosis` to `graph deploy --product hosted-service <your-username>/curate-gnosis`.

 To set your access token:
 `npx graph auth --product hosted-service <access-token>`